 The legal term for child custody in Colorado is allocation of parental responsibilities.
 This phrase is an apt descriptor for the issues that parents need to sort out when they live separately.
-A child custody decree should clarify how parenting time and responsibilities will be divided for:
+A child custody decree or parenting plan should clarify how parenting time and responsibilities will be divided for:

 - Parents who were never married and never cohabited